Soulside Journey (1991)

 The year was 1993.
-Within the span of a few months, Under A Funeral Moon was
+Within the span of a few months, Under A Funeral Moon

-Holocaust and Darkthrone went into Necrohell Studio to record Transilvanian Hunger.
+Pure Holocaust and Darkthrone went into Necrohell Studio to record Transilvanian Hunger.

-Transilvanian Hunger forever remains Darkthrone's ultimate masterpiece and one
+Transilvanian Hunger forever remains Darkthrone's ultimate masterpiece and

-Metal band and has inspired legions of followers to try, in vain, to recapture the black magic of this grim art.
+metal band and has inspired legions of followers to try, in vain, to recapture the black magic of this grim art.
 With Transilvanian